Top Fruits And Vegetables To Dehydrate

 Bananas

 These are my favorite, they can turn into an energy-boosting snack when dehydrated.
-Sprinkle them with a dash of or enjoy them straight out of the bag.
+Sprinkle them with a dash of cinnamon or enjoy them straight out of the bag.

 Raspberries and Blueberries